lepeuvedic/CarND-Behavioral-Cloning-P3/writeup_report.md

 To capture good driving behavior, I first recorded three laps in each driving direction on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image6]
+![Exemple image recorded from the center camera][image6]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from excursions to the sides of the track.
 These images show what a recovery looks like starting from the edge of the pavement :

-![alt text][image2]
-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![Still image from recovery sequence : start][image2]
+![Still image from recovery sequence : next][image3]
+![Still image from recovery sequence : next][image4]
+![Still image from recovery sequence : recovered to center of the track][image5]

 The following animated GIF should give a better understanding of the recovery trajectory:

-![alt text][image8]
+![Animated GIF of a typical recovery sequence][image8]
+![evolution of steering angle during recovery trajectory][image12]

+The image on the right shows the evolution of the steering angle during a recovery trajectory: it starts with a relatively high value and is smoothly reduced to the correct value for the long term curve of the track.

 Then I added images recorded on track two, driving in the middle line, in order to get very different data points which would help to fence off overfitting.

 To augment the data sat, I also flipped images and angles thinking that this would help balance right over steering and left over steering tendencies.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![Normal image][image6]
+![Flipped image][image7]

 Because I had a relatively limited amount of images, I decided to use the left and right cameras.
 The side cameras provide an off-center view of the track.
 All three cameras are perfectly aligned.
 The method published by NVidia to use that data, is to associated to the side images a steering angle value derived from the recorded steering angle, as if it was an image from the center camera.
 In other terms, the recorded steering angle corresponds to the center camera, and derived steering angles must be computed for the side cameras.

 All the dimensions in the landscape can be normalized by the scale of the car, and the most natural measure of that is the distance between the rear axle and the plane of the cameras.
 The Z direction is forward, in the general direction of the camera view port depth.
 The X direction is to the right side of the car, and the Y direction is vertical, upwards.

 I examined the unity source code of the simulator to get the exact geometric dimensions: